Table of Contents

 - Israel has a relatively small market, although highly mature.
 Accordingly, foreign companies encounter considerable competition.

 - To regulate the high amount of economic activity, the Israeli government implements a significant amount of business legislation.
 Many companies grimace at the overwhelming web of bureaucracy and regulations affecting their businesses.
+Using an employer of record in Israel helps take the stress out of navigating business laws and regulations.

 - Israel recognizes EU technical standards rather than international standards in certain industries, creating an additional hurdle for manufacturing, tech, and engineering companies.